isabella232/OctoStyle/_pages/capitalization.md

 The following are not capitalized (unless at the start of a sentence):

-- Deployment target
+- deployment target
-- Environment
+- environment
-- Server
+- server
-- Built-in repository
+- built-in repository
-- Runbooks (the concept as opposed to the feature)
+- runbooks (the concept as opposed to the feature)